 - What specialist training, experience and expertise do we have relevant to children with special educational needs and disabilities?

 At St Joseph’s Nursery we ensure we are following the most up to date regulations by attending regular SEN network meetings for the locality and attend any necessary training and updates.

-Our SENCO staff have also recently attended training workshops to help support children with autism, hearing and visual impairments.
+Our SENCO member of staff has also recently attended training workshops to help support children with autism, hearing and visual impairments.

 As well as working closely with additional services to support children with additional needs, we also have strong links with our Local Family Centre (Kendray and Worsbrough) who also have a range of additional services that can be accessed when necessary.

 · MAKATON- s a language programme using signs and symbols to help people to communicate.
 It is designed to support spoken language and the signs and symbols are used with speech, in spoken word order.
 With Makaton, children and adults can communicate straight away using signs and symbols.

 · Administering medication-All trained staff are confident at administering medication.
 All medication administered is logged and witnessed by another member of staff.